Treatment as Prevention

-HIV treatment medications work to control the virus by reducing the amount of HIV virus (viral load) in a person’s blood, and the goal is to reduce it to a level so low that it cannot be detected by regular testing methods.
-This is sometimes called undetectable viral load.
+HIV treatment medications work to control the virus by reducing the amount of HIV virus (viral load) in a person’s blood, and the goal is to reduce it to a level so low that HIV cannot be passed on.
+This is known as viral suppression or undetectable viral load.

 A person with HIV who has an undetectable viral load cannot transmit HIV to their sexual partners if: